akka/alpakka-kafka/docs/src/main/paradox/testing.md

   scope=test
 }

+To ensure proper shutdown of all stages in every test, wrap your test code in [`assertAllStagesStopped`](https://doc.akka.io/api/akka/current/akka/stream/testkit/scaladsl/StreamTestKit$.html#assertAllStagesStopped).
+This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
+You might need to configure a shorter timeout in your `application.conf` for tests.

+#### One cluster for all tests

-By mixing in `TestcontainersKafkaLike` the Kafka Docker container will be started before the first test and shut down after all tests are finished.
+By mixing in `TestcontainersKafkaLike` the Kafka Docker cluster will be started before the first test and shut down after all tests are finished.

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/SpecBase.scala) { #testkit #testcontainers}

 With this `TestcontainersSampleSpec` class test classes can extend it to automatically start and stop a Kafka broker to test with.

-To ensure proper shutdown of all stages in every test, wrap your test code in [`assertAllStagesStopped`](https://doc.akka.io/api/akka/current/akka/stream/testkit/scaladsl/StreamTestKit$.html#assertAllStagesStopped).
-This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
-You might need to configure a shorter timeout in your `application.conf` for tests.
+#### One cluster per test class

+By mixing in `TestcontainersKafkaPerClassLike` the Kafka Docker cluster will be started for each test class.

 ## Alternative testing libraries